Footcandles chart

 While we may be conditioned to pick out replacement light fixtures based on wattage, it’s actually not the best way to choose a light fixture.
 If you were to replace your 60w incandescent bulbs with a 60w LED (or 20w, even), you would end up with way more light than you were expecting.
 Wattage only measures how much electricity a fixture uses.
 Since they are so efficient, LED requires much less energy to produce the same amount of light.

-So how do you determine which light fixture is going to be the best replacement if you can’t just swap them out, watt for watt, like the old days?
+So how do you determine which light fixture is going to be the best replacement if you can’t just swap them out, watt for watt, like in the old days?

 The actual measurement of how much light a lamp emits is referred to as “lumens.”
 However, the total lumens produced by a fixture, or “light source lumens,” is not always equivalent to the number of lumens that are actually delivered.
 One way to measure the amount of light thrown from a fixture is by “footcandles” (fc).
 When choosing an LED light, two of the most important data points to consider are lumens and footcandles.
-You can see a guide of recommended footcandles here.
+You can see a guide of recommended foot-candles here.

 Footcandle diagram